Jeznar/GitRepo/Spells/3rd_Level/README.md

 Slightly updated spell description from the standard SRD.
 Actual use of this spell will be manual for the GM.

+04/10/22 Update: Added a call to Run_RuneVFX_onTargets as a world ItemMacro for a bit of visual flair.

 [*Back to 3rd Level Spell List*](#3rd-level-spells)

 ---